 "For God so loved the world, that He gave His only Son, in order that everyone believing in Him might not perish, but may have age-type life."

 John 3:16

-"Truly, truly, I say to you, the one hearing My word, and believing Him who sent Me, has age-type life, and does not come into judgment, but has passed out of death into life."
+"Truly, truly, I say to you, the one hearing My word, and believing Him who sent Me, has age-type life, and does not come into judgment, but has passed out from the death into the life."

 John 5:24